 About the Casebook

 The NYU Law Moot Court Casebook, published annually, is the most widely recognized and utilized set of moot court problems in the nation.
 More than 100 law schools currently subscribe, in addition to legal organizations and law firms across the country.

-Each problem has two parts: a detailed record that contains all documents relevant to the hypothetical case, and a bench memo that surveys all relevant case law and policy analysis and includes sample briefs for both sides.
+Each problem is comprised of two parts: a detailed record that contains all documents relevant to the hypothetical case, and a bench memo that surveys all relevant case law and includes analysis of the strengths and weaknesses of each sides’ case.
 Problems are written by current NYU Law students with faculty supervision as well as by students and faculty from across the country.

 Our Casebook problems are ideal for use in moot court competitions and classroom exercises, or as a valuable resource for research on current circuit-splits.
 Each Volume contributes approximately 10-20 problems to our database of over 100 problems on a wide variety of legal topics.